qcri/Arabic-Knowledge-Base/sparql-queries/twitter_data_statistics.md

 # Twitter Data statistics
 ## Summary
-number of classes (entity types) = 3 number of entities = 4,496,736
+number of classes (entity types) = 3
+number of entities = 4,496,736
 number of relation types = 23
 number of triples = 40,584,729

-Note: All other entities like locations are treates as literal values with no properties describing them.
+Note: All other entities like locations are treated as literal values with no properties describing them.

 ## Find the number of classes (entity types) in the graph